doc4d/docs/docs/API/SessionClass.md

 :::

-- **Remote/Standalone sessions**: The function only concerns the code executed in the context of a [web access sharing the session](../Desktop/clientServer.md#sharing-the-remote-session-for-web-accesses).
+**Remote/Standalone/Stored procedure sessions**: The function only concerns the code executed in the context of a [web access sharing the session](../Desktop/clientServer.md#sharing-the-remote-session-for-web-accesses).
-- **Stored procedure sessions**: The function does nothing and always returns True, whatever the *privilege*.

 #### Example